 A few minutes before midnight Oh and his system administrators reluctantly decided a desperate measure: they would disconnect the entire network from the Internet in an attempt to isolate it from the attackers because it was clear that they could move inside thanks to the command and control channels that they had realized.
 Of course, that meant breaking down every service, even the public Olympics website.
 On the other hand, it would have been the only way to eradicate any infection.

-For the rest of the night Oh and his staff worked frantically to rebuild the Olympics 'digital nervous system'.
-At 5 in the morning, a Korean security partner, AhnLab, had managed to create an antivirus signature that could have helped Oh's staff stop malware on the thousands of PCs and servers on the network that had been infected.
+For the rest of the night Oh and his staff worked frantically to rebuild the "digital nervous system" of the Olympics.
+At 5am, a Korean security partner, AhnLab, had managed to create an antivirus signature that could have helped Oh's staff stop malware on the thousands of PCs and servers on the network that had been infected.

 At 6:30 in the morning, the system administrators reset the staff passwords in hopes of blocking any access to hackers.
 Just before 8am that morning, almost exactly 12 hours after the cyberattack on the Olympics began, Oh and his collaborators, sleepless, finished rebuilding their servers from backups and began restarting the services.